 My summer hiatus from writing left me wondering what to do this fall, now that my most recent novel is finished in first draft.
 No ideas rose to the surface, a fact that slowly fed a panic I’d never experienced before with my writing.
 As I prepared to launch my finished book on its second draft path, guided by my generous writing workshop colleagues, I began to think more about the characters I’d left behind in that story.
 It’s true their narrative ended appropriately in its time and place in history (mid-nineteenth century New York), and their own maturation (early adolescence through young adulthood), but what might happen to them as the century drew to a close and this young country also started to grow up?
 Post-reconstruction America and the period in the late 1800’s leading to the turn of the century, known as the ‘Gilded Age’, a label coined by none other than Mark Twain, was a fascinating time filled with turmoil and growth.
 I wanted to learn more about the period, mostly out of curiosity; a big assignment.

 I took up the research challenge with no plan in mind other than to try to make sense of what looked like chaos.
 As I started through the most important issues of the era, I found myself thinking about those characters I’d ‘finished’ and how they’d adjust to and maneuver through the difficulties and excitements of this new world I was learning about.
 I began to see a glimmer of my next book in the form of a sequel.
 Now you can tell, I’m sure, that this new book is off and running.
 My initial research has already formed a world my characters can begin to live in, and I’ve found I have more personal knowledge of the time period than I’d realized at first.
 Drawing on stories and old pictures of my grandparents’ lives and families, I can fill in some personal details with an assurance that will surely benefit my characters.
+I tend to use portraits as part of the manifestation process.
+For example, the above photo helped shape my character, Klaas de Koningh.
 The discovery that researching another time in history, or ‘scratching around’ as Twyla Tharp would say, started a story in my head that characters can inhabit, and revealed a new technique for unblocking my creativity.
 I gladly share it with anyone who wants to give it a try.
 It certainly works for me.